MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Methodology

 As we need to apply sparsification before all activations in the model, searching over a simple space and finding a suitable set of $Th$ for different activation functions becomes intractable, even in small models.
 Thus, we design to select the threshold as $Th = \alpha \times \sigma_{\mathrm{a}}$.
 While we pass through the training set to find the mean value $\mu_{\mathrm{a}}$, we can also determine the variance value $\sigma_a^2$ in parallel and use $Th = \alpha \times \sigma_{\mathrm{a}}$ as the threshold.
 As a result, for a fixed value of $\alpha$, the blocking vicinity around the mean increases as the variance of the feature increases.

-\subsection{Per-channel Sparsification}
+\subsubsection{Per-channel Sparsification}

-Throughout the neural network, the input to the activation functions can be considered as 4-dimensional, represented as $N\times C\times H\times W$.
+Throughout the neural network, the input to the activation functions can be considered as 4-dimensional, represented as $N\times C\times H\times W$ ($N$, $C$, $H$ and $W$ represents the batch size, channels, height and width, respectively).
 To better capture the statistics in the representation, we use per-channel mean $\mu_\mathrm{ch}$ and variance $\sigma_\mathrm{ch}$ in sparsification operator.
 As a result, the mean and variance vectors are $C$-dimensional vectors.
 The sparsification operates on each feature channel separately, using the mean and variance of the corresponding channel.

-\subsection{Complete Pipeline}
+\subsubsection{Complete Pipeline}

-The complete pipeline to apply MeanSparse technique is formed by equipping the mean-centered sparsification operator with the three aforementioned modifications and adding it before all activation functions in the model with a shared $\alpha$ parameter.
-Figure \ref{fig:pipeline} illustrates an example of integrating the MeanSparse technique into an adversarially trained model.
-In the first column, the upper figure represents the histogram of one channel features in the first layer of RaWideResNet trained adversarially over the CIFAR-10 dataset \cite{rpapx23} along with the mean $\mu_{\mathrm{ch}}$ and standard deviation $\sigma_{\mathrm{ch}}$ over the complete training set.
-Based on this histogram, we design the bottom sparsification operator where the variations in $\alpha\sigma_{\mathrm{ch}}$-vicinity of the mean are blocked.
-The second and third column represents the input and output of the sparsification operator for one test image of the CIFAR-10 dataset $\xb_t$ in sample space and histogram, respectively.
-The top figures are input and the bottom ones are output.
-The feature histogram for $\xb_t$ is bimodal.
-One of the modes matched the $\mu_{\mathrm{ch}}$ which is the feature's peak over the training set.
-Based on our intuition, the variations in this region are uninformative and can be blocked as we see in the bottom figures of the second and third columns.
+The \sys pipeline integrates mean-centered sparsification with three key modifications, placing it before all activation functions with a shared $\alpha$ parameter.
+Figure \ref{fig:pipeline} shows an example applied to an adversarially trained RaWideResNet on the CIFAR-10 dataset.
+The first column illustrates a histogram of one channel's features in the first layer, alongside its mean $\mu_{\mathrm{ch}}$ and standard deviation $\sigma_{\mathrm{ch}}$.
+The corresponding sparsification operator blocks variations near $\alpha\sigma_{\mathrm{ch}}$ around the mean.
+The second and third columns show the input and output of this operator for a test image from the CIFAR-10 dataset in sample space and histogram.
+Notably, the feature histogram is bimodal, with one mode aligning with $\mu_{\mathrm{ch}}$, representing uninformative variations blocked by the operator.

-By using the MeanSparse presented in this paper, one can enhance the state-of-the-art robust accuracy over both CIFAR-10 \cite{lmlk09} and ImageNet \cite{ialdd09} datasets, as evidenced by the RobustBench \cite{rasca20} rankings.
+By using the \sys presented in this paper, one can enhance the SOTA robust accuracy over CIFAR-10, CIFAR-100 \cite{lmlk09} and ImageNet \cite{ialdd09} datasets, as evidenced by the RobustBench \cite{rasca20} rankings.
 Through various ablation studies, we also demonstrate the effectiveness of the proposed pipeline in multiple scenarios.
 This pipeline sheds light on a new approach to improve robustness without compromising clean accuracy.